ledpup/ClimateExplorer/README.md

 - Text display of the current filter is. e.g, "1979-present", "1980, 2020", etc.
 - Naviagation back/forward.
 I.e., navigation history so the user can get back to where they were
 - Bookmark page
-- Alter web API to look for precalculated data in a cache instead of calculating from daily.
-If no cached data, calculate and cache
 - GHGs (CO2, CH4, etc) data and graphs
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes
 - Write an adaptor to query NIWA CliFlo website to pull in the 11-station series data automatically